 By design, Artz Bagelz is not a place to lounge but a place to get in, grab a bite and go about your day — very East Coast.
 Yet employees still find the time to learn regular customers' names and their life stories — very Southern.
 When the Zacharcyzks aren't serving regular customers, some of whom are local celebrities, they cater to stars on film sets.
-One of Kim's favorite Artz Bagelz memories happened on the set of The Campaign.
+One of Kim's favorite Artz Bagelz memories happened on

 "They were filming at the Confederate Museum, and the [head of craft services] showed us around his trucks and equipment, and then took us in the museum to see the set," Kim says.
 "Art had on his Artz Bagelz cap and shirt, and the next thing I knew, I heard somebody ask, 'Hey, are you guys the ones supplying the bagels every day?'
 And when we said that we were, the production crew literally started clapping and cheering."